OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### My add-in won't load: verify certificates

 If your add-in fails to install, verify that the SSL certificates are configured correctly for the web server that's hosting your add-in.
 Typically if there is a problem with SSL certificates, you will see an error message in Excel warning you that your add-in could not be installed properly.
-For more information, see [Adding self-signed certificates as trusted root certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
+For more information, see [Installing the self-signed certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 ### My functions won't load: associate functions